Joiry/HSL_Carp/gnet_counting.md

 ***

 Once the counting is done, we can look at the results in a number of ways.
-(you'll have to change the below to match the jobID number)
+(you'll have to change the below to match the jobID number - it may be faster to just copy & paste the whole file name)

 ~~~
 $ less feature_counts.Gm_run01.57859336.err